-Serbia: EU environment energy screening report on power gen facilities3.
-August 2015. / News Serbia Energy
+Serbia: EU environment energy screening report on power gen facilities, News Serbia Energy

 In the draft version of the post screening document, which refers to the sphere of environmental protection and climate changes, it has been estimated that the highest approximation costs will be achieved in the waters, waste and industrial pollution sectors.